pmem/rpma/examples/log/README.md

 Example of logging mechanism in librpma
 ===

-The log example demonstrates different log mechanism in the librpma library.
+The log example demonstrates different log mechanisms in the librpma library.

 ## Usage